leovct/kube-operator-tutorial/README.md

-# ☸️ Kubernetes Operator Tutorial
+# 🛠️ Build a Kubernetes Operator in 10 minutes

 ## Table of Contents